junxit/us-congress-bills-115/metadata.md

 - 2018-09-24 — Introduced in Senate
 - 2018-09-24 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-09-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2018-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-354.
+- 2018-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-354.
+- 2018-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 641.